 Can You Cancel Medicare Part B?

-Yes, you can cancel Medicare Part B is medical coverage for people with Original Medicare benefits.
-It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
-Medicare Part B pays 80 percent of most medically necessary healthcare services. coverage.
+Yes, you can cancel Medicare Part B coverage.
 Part B, your medical coverage, is an option, not a requirement.
 However, Medicare can charge you an additional 10% for each 12-month period you could have been enrolled in Part B.

-There are two instances that allow you to avoid the penalty:
+Two instances allow you to avoid the penalty:

 - You have insurance based on your or your spouse’s current work (job-based insurance); or